solopreneuranas/taskmanagementapp/README.md

 2. task-app-frontend

 Step: 3 -
-Open each folder in terminal and run the command - npm start
+Open task-app-frontend in terminal and run the command - npm i --force

 Step: 4 -
+Now open each folder in terminal and run the command - npm start

+Step: 5 -
 Wait until your both server (frontend and backend) starts

 ---- Now you can see a new tab in your browser (localhost:3000) ---